 The Imperative of Negotiation in the Workplace

 Negotiation in the workplace is not just about resolving disputes; it’s a vital tool for achieving goals, fostering teamwork, and driving organizational success.
-Leaders negotiate for a myriad of reasons: to resolve conflicts, allocate resources efficiently, foster collaboration, and to ensure that the interests of different stakeholders are fairly represented and addressed.
+Leaders negotiate for a myriad of reasons: to resolve conflicts, allocate resources efficiently, foster collaboration, and ensure that the interests of different stakeholders are fairly represented and addressed.

 Understanding Types of Negotiation: Distributive and Integrative